micro-api/micro-api/README.md

 ## Payload Structure

 There are certain restrictions on what may exist in the payload in different contexts.
-Here is an enumeration of restrictions, which should be considered normative.
+Here is an enumeration of restrictions, which should be considered normative:

 - The top-level JSON object **MUST** be singular, not an array.
 - The `@links` and `@meta` object may only exist at the top-level and per record.